prefix-dev/pixi/docs/reference/cli.md

   Defaults to `conda-forge`.
 Note the channel the package was installed from will be always used for upgrade.
 (Allowed to be used more than once)
 - `--platform <PLATFORM> (-p)`: specify a platform that you want to upgrade the package for. (default: current platform)
-- `--no-activation`: Do not insert conda_prefix, path modifications, and activation script into the installed executable script.

 ```shell
 pixi global upgrade ruff